elixir-lang/elixir/README.md

       1
     end

+Besides those two boolean values, Elixir also has a `nil` value which is simply an atom as well. `nil` also evaluates to false in conditionals.

 ### Tuples

 Tuples are used to organize many terms together when you know how many terms there are.
 As in Erlang, a tuple is written in the following form: